In Need of Energy Advisors throughout Canada

 The Day of your Energy Assessement

-Your energy advisor will give you a Notice to Homeowner consent form.
+Your independent registered energy advisor will give you a Notice to Homeowner consent form.
 Take time to read it thoroughly.
 If you’re comfortable with the terms, sign the form to authorize the evaluation.

-The energy advisor will explain the data-collection process.
-The advisor will take photos of your home’s exterior, its mechanical systems, attic space and any wood-burning appliances.
+The independent registered energy advisor will explain the data-collection process.
+They will take photos of your home’s exterior, its mechanical systems, attic space and any wood-burning appliances.
 All data and photos are strictly protected within the guidelines of privacy legislation.

 Feel free to ask questions.

-The advisor often begins with the exterior of your home and then evaluates the interior.
+The independent registered energy advisor often begins with the exterior of your home and then evaluates the interior.
 The data collected includes

 - Your home’s airtightness, using a blower door test